 From the PDA to the eMate

 While Newton PDAs were not initially designed for mobile learning, on October 28, 1996, Apple rolled out the eMate, which was one of Newton’s many product lines.
-As Mike Lorion, at the time vice president of education for Apple Americas, explained on the occasion of the eMate’s release, “A distributed learning environment provides learning for anyone, anytime, and anyplace.
-It extends the reach of learning from the classroom to the library, to labs, homes, other schools, local communities, and around the world.”
-Lorion further emphasized, “We worked closely with educators during every phase of development to make eMate 300 an integral part of a distributed learning environment.”
-As Apple’s press release for the eMate noted, with the eMate, students can now “do most of their critical work wherever they happen to be–in a lab, classroom, on a field trip, or at home–while still taking advantage of the multimedia and information access tools available in schools.”
+As Mike Lorion, at the time vice president of education for Apple Americas, explained on the occasion of the eMate’s release that the device offers a distributed learning environment and in many respects, it serves to extend the classroom.
+Lorion further emphasized that while making the eMate 300, educators were consulted along the way.
+As Apple’s press release for the eMate noted, with the eMate, students can now “do most of their critical work wherever they happen to be” and it won’t matter whether they are in a lab, at home, or on the run.

 While we are no longer talking about the “distributed learning environment concept,” in many respects, the eMate, one of Newton’s many offspring, represented the first step toward what we now call mobile learning.
 Combined with the Newton’s broader impact on mobile communications, the Newton undoubtedly played a key role in mobile learning history and more broadly, personal computing and communications.

 Most Popular Post